|12 Mar 2011|| Tabitha General_Wyvern Ruf|

 |27 Feb 2012|| Heather Christine Carey|

 I remembered a song I heard while looking at the pillars of Evermore picture that I think you might like.
 It’s The Raven by Omnia, which is like a song version of Poe’s poem.
 A few stanzas were cut from the song to make it shorter, but it’s still chilling and beautiful.
 I recommend you hear it.
 The song’s on Youtube, if you’re intrested.
-Kimberly A Taylor
+Kim Taylor

 replies: "sounds great, i’ll have to check it out sometime-thanx"